Deferral Request

 • Conditions of your admission have been met (e.g. final transcripts have been submitted).

-• For international applicants, the $1,500 International deposit fee must be paid prior to requesting the deferral.
+• For international applicants, the $1,500 deposit must be paid prior to requesting the deferral.

 Deferrals are reviewed on a case-by-case basis and not all deferral requests can be approved.
 You may request a deferral only once.

-Note: The MEd Counseling program and the MBA program do not defer admission.
+Note: The MBA, MEd Counselling, MScN Family Nurse Practitioner, and MSW programs do not defer admission.
 Deferrals are not permitted for applicants who will attend another institution during the deferral period.

 Deadline to request a deferral